 Each buck regulator contains a softstart circuit that limits the rate of change of the output voltage, minimizing input inrush current and ensuring that the outputs power up monotonically.
 This circuitry is effective any time the regulator is enabled, as well as after responding to a short circuit or other fault condition.
-The Buck1 softstart time is adjustable to either 250μs or 500μs via its I2C SST register.
-The Buck2/3 softstart time is adjustable to 50μs, 100μs, 250μs, or 500μs via its I2C SST bits.
+Each output softstart time is adjustable to either 250μs or 500μs via their I2C SST registers.